M66B/FairEmail/FAQ.md

 <br />

 <a name="faq23"></a>
-**(23) Why do I get 'Too many simultaneous connections' or 'Maximum number of connections ... exceeded' ?**
+**(23) Why do I get alert ... ?**

+*General*

+Alerts are warning messages sent by email servers.

-The message *Too many simultaneous connections* is sent by the email server when there are too many folder connections for the same email account at the same time.
+*Too many simultaneous connections* or *Maximum number of connections exceeded*

+This alert will be sent when there are too many folder connections for the same email account at the same time.

 Possible causes are:

 * There are multiple email clients connected to the same account
 * The same email client is connected multiple times to the same account
-* The previous connection was terminated abruptly for example by abruptly losing internet connectivity, for example when turning on flight mode
+* Previous connections were terminated abruptly for example by abruptly losing internet connectivity

-If only FairEmail is connecting to the email server, first try to wait half an hour to see if the problem resolves itself, else enable the folder setting *Poll instead of synchronize* for some folders (long press folder in the folder list > Edit properties).
+First try to wait some time to see if the problem resolves itself, else try to enable the folder setting *Poll instead of synchronize* for some folders (long press folder in the folder list, edit properties).
 The poll interval can be configured in the account settings.

-You also might want to disable *Browse messages on the server* in the advanced account settings (Setup > Step 1 > Manage > Tap account > Advanced).

 The maximum number of simultaneous folder connections for Gmail is 15, so you can synchronize at most 15 folders simultaneously on *all* your devices at the same time.
+For this reason Gmail user folders are set to poll by default.
 See [here](https://support.google.com/mail/answer/7126229) for details.

+When using a Dovecot server,
+you might want to change the setting [mail_max_userip_connections](https://doc.dovecot.org/settings/dovecot_core_settings/#mail-max-userip-connections).

 <br />